FabLab RUC internship

 - Most days we expect you to structure your own time.
 So we need you to be self-reliant in doing so.

 - Help the users of the lab.
-Typically: Laser-cutting, cnc-mulling, equipment handling etc.
+Typically: Laser-cutting, CNC-milling, equipment handling etc.

-- Make at least one guide/toturial/blogpost a month about a project or a solution.
+- Make at least one guide/tutorial/blog post a month about a project or a solution.

-- To be present within the opening hours:
+- To be present in the opening hours:

 - Tuesday: 12-21.